 “In the face of an ethical dilemma, it is better to contribute to the solution rather than turn your back on the problem.
 All cases need to be considered for their individual set of circumstances, but at World Expeditions we will always think of how we can assist in finding a solution.
 While we do choose to boycott businesses whose practices do not adhere to our Responsible Travel code of conduct, we would look to find ways to support those individuals trying to do the right thing.

 "In short, we believe that travel and tourism can make the world a better place.
 Our goal is to support ethical operators and practices across our entire product range to ensure our travelers are doing just that.” – Sarah Hunt, marketing manager for World Expeditions.

 We believe travel has the power to change lives and challenge mindsets.
-Making local connections and sharing experiences and ideologies not only breeds understanding and fellowship, but also broadens perspectives and breaks down barriers.
+Making local connections and sharing experiences and ideologies not only breeds understanding but also broadens perspectives and breaks down barriers.
 We see this as the ultimate purpose of travel.